 Base Salary.
 Each of our Executive Officers receives a base salary to compensate him for services performed during the year.
-When determining the base salary for each of our Executive Officers, the market levels of similar positions, discounted for size, at the peer group companies, the performance of the Executive Officer, the experience of the Executive Officer in his position, and the other components of compensation and total compensation are considered.
-The base salary of our Chief Executive Officer is established by the terms of his employment agreement.
-The Executive Officers are eligible for annual increases in their base salaries.
+When determining the base salary for each of our Executive Officers, the Compensation Committee considers the market levels of similar positions, discounted for size, at the peer group companies, the performance of the Executive Officer, the experience of the Executive Officer in his position, and the other components of compensation and total compensation.
+The base salaries of our Executive Officers are established by the terms of their employment agreements.
+The Executive Officers are eligible for annual increases in their base salaries as determined by the Compensation Committee.
+Due to the slower than expected recovery of the capital needs of the residential home builder industry and the resulting effect on the growth of our model home business, Mr. Dubose volunteered to temporarily reduce his base salary in 2015 to \$62,500 with the stipulation that his bonus in 2015, depending on the targets set, would be based on his previous salary base.

 Annual Non-Equity Compensation.
-A significant portion of each Executive Officer's compensation is in the form of an annual cash bonus.
+The Compensation Committee's practice is to provide a significant portion of each Executive Officer's compensation in the form of an annual cash bonus.
 These annual bonuses are primarily based upon quantifiable company performance objectives.
 This practice is consistent with our compensation objective of supporting a performance-based environment.
-An annual determination is made as to the appropriate split between company-wide and executive specific goals based upon an assessment of the appropriate balance.
-Each year, the Compensation Committee sets for the Chief Executive Officer a threshold, target and maximum bonus that may be awarded to those if the threshold goals are achieved.
+The Compensation Committee makes an annual determination as to the appropriate split between company-wide and Executive specific goals based upon its assessment of the appropriate balance.
+Each year, the Compensation Committee sets for the Executive Officers the threshold, target, and maximum bonus that may be awarded to those officers if the threshold goals are achieved.

-For 2016, the Compensation Committee established the following goals for Mr. Heilbron and set a target cash bonus of 60% of base salary:
+For 2015, the Compensation Committee established the following goals for Mr. Heilbron and set a target cash bonus of 60% of base salary: